ami-amai/slower-than-a-turtle/README.md

 ## Introduction
 This is my first publicly released Minecraft datapack for 1.21+ version.
 It’s a work in progress, but I aim to eventually shape it into the experience I’ve imagined.
 ## About the datapack
-The datapack offers a new survival experience in a hardcore world, focused on slow, deliberate progression and a real hardcore feel—without overwhelming complexity or unnecessary challenges.
+The datapack brings a different survival experience in a hardcore world:
+* Vanilla gameplay, but more slow and thoughtful.
+* Exploration, even for players who already know everything.
+* Gameplay that makes simple things feel like real achievements.
 The game also requires a resource pack, which is essential for gameplay as it includes elements that cannot be implemented through the datapack alone.
 ### Player Experience Features
 * F3 debug information is disabled
 * Player health is reduced by 70%